unum-cloud/usearch/README.md

 #### Bring your Threads

 Most AI, HPC, or Big Data packages use some form of a thread pool.
-Instead of spawning additional threads within USearch, we focus on thread-safety of `add()` function, simplifying resource-management.
+Instead of spawning additional threads within USearch, we focus on the thread safety of `add()` function, simplifying resource management.

 ```cpp
 #pragma omp parallel for